andyw8/motion-json-decoder/README.md

       end
     end

-You can then treat person as a proper object:
+You can then treat person as a simple object:

     names = []
     json['people'].each do |person_node|